xsuite/xsuite/docs/particlesmanip.rst

 -------------------------

-The function :meth:`xpart.generate_matched_gaussian_bunch` can be used to generate a bunch having Gaussian distribution in all coordinates, as illustrated by the following example:
+The function :meth:`xpart.generate_matched_gaussian_bunch` can be used to generate a bunch having Gaussian distribution in all coordinates and matched to the non-linead RF bucket, as illustrated by the following example:

 .. literalinclude:: generated_code_snippets/gaussian.py
    :language: python